Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: The Proposed Method

 \section{The Proposed Method}

+Extensive recent research shows that leveraging different channels to model social semantic information and using self-supervised learning tasks to boost recommendation performance is a very promising approach.
+At the same time, the explorations and experiments that we conduct in Section 3.3 demonstrate the disadvantages of simply constructing contrastive learning tasks for the data from three motifs.
+Therefore, we need a scheme of interactive modeling and representation matching across motifs.
+Based on this, We propose a new framework named Motifs-Res (short for Motifs-based recommender system via hypergraph convolution and contrastive learning).

-This section will detail our proposed CMHC framework, its overall structure diagram is shown in Figure 3.
-First, we construct three channels of information with various interaction patterns based on Social Graph and User-Item Graph, namely Purchase Motif, Joint Motif, and Social Motif\cite{yu2021self,milo2002network} (Preliminaries 2.2).
-Then, the Hyper-GNN is used to encode information of each channel to obtain the user representation under each channel.
-For Item, the GNN is performed on User-Item Graph to obtain its representation (Preliminaries 2.2).
-Finally, based on the user embedding representations of each channel and the item representations, we build joint learning between the auxiliary task of the hierarchical SSL and the main task of recommendation.
-Cross-channel matching representation learning (section 3.1), cross-channel hierarchical co-contrastive learning model (section 3.2), and user representation fusion based on hierarchical attention (section 3.3) are the core of this paper.
+This section will describe our proposed Motifs-Res framework in detail, and a diagram of its overall structure is shown in Figure 3.
+First, we construct three channels of information with various interaction patterns based on a social graph and a user-item graph, namely, a Purchase motif, Joint motif, and Social motif \cite{yu2021self,milo2002network} (Preliminaries 3.2).
+Then, the Hyper-GNN is used to encode the information of each channel to obtain the user representation under each motif.
+For each item, the GNN is implemented on the user-item graph to obtain its representation (Preliminaries 3.2).
+Finally, based on the user representations of each motif and the item representations, we conduct joint learning between the auxiliary task of the hierarchical SSL and the main task of recommendation.
+Cross-motif matching representation learning (Section 4.1), a cross-motif contrastive learning model (Section 4.2), and user representation fusion based on hierarchical attention (Section 4.3) are the core methods of this paper.